doubtfire-lms/doubtfire.io/guides/staff/create-manage-users.md

 - Avatar
 - System Role (Student | Tutor | Convenor/Unit Chair | Administrator).

-# Creating a New User:
+# Creating a New User

 From the Manage Users page, click the _Add New User_ button on the bottom right to open the _Create User_ modal.
 This is identical to the edit user modal previously discussed, however you can also set the username of the account: